 Luckily, the steps are pretty easy to follow:

-- Start by making a list of all your debts—credit card, medical, students loans, etc. You’ll need to know the balance you owe, the interest rate and the minimum payment for each debt.
+- Make a list of all your debts—credit card, medical, student loans, etc. You’ll need to know the balance you owe, the interest rate and the minimum payment for each debt.

 - Total up your minimum payments, then define an additional amount of money to put toward loan repayment (choose an amount you can realistically afford, but don’t be skimpy).

 That’s it!
 As you sequentially pay off your debts, you’ll have more money to apply to the next debt on the list.
 Debt repayment requires action, some discipline and a lot of patience.
 Having a plan helps track progress and keeps you from getting discouraged.
-If you need additional assistance in building your repayment plan, reach out to your local credit union for any debt-related resources they may have available for you.
+If you need additional assistance in building your repayment plan, Workers has partnered with BALANCE for more debt-related resources.